 Step-by-step guide to setting a video thumbnail on Vimeo

 When you log into Vimeo go to ‘My Videos’ and find the video you want to change.
 Click on the video title to open it.

 Now you should see something like the image below.
 Click on the ‘settings’ button to open the settings.

 Scroll down to the bottom and you’ll see a title called ‘Thumbnails’.

 The icons that you’ll need are called ‘Choose’ or ‘Upload’.

 If you want to keep things simple and chose an image from your video, simply select ‘choose’ and it will open a video player.
 Watch or scroll through the video until you find a frame you like.
 I’ve found a nice one of me smiling.
 Now click use this frame and don’t forget to save your changes.

 Alternatively, if you’d rather use a custom image that you’ve created yourself, click on upload.

 And thats it!
-You can now control the image that your viewers are seeing before they play your video, rather than relying on YouTube or Vimeo to choose the right image.
+You can now control the image that your viewers are seeing before they play your video production, or join a live streaming session, rather than relying on YouTube or Vimeo to choose the right image.